 REALLY REALLY IMPORTANT!: Save your receipt when you bring the equipment back.
 They have been known to come after customers years later for equipment they claim to have never received.

 Total cash outlay: About $500.
 Once.

 Next winter, we’ll be cruising around the Caribbean using the money I didn’t give to Time Warner.
 And the year after that. and the year after that . . .

-PS. since I wrote this, they had another price increase . . .
+PS.
+Since I wrote this, they’ve had two more price increases.